florsalvador/customer-sales-analysis/README.md

 # Customer Sales Analysis

 ## Overview
-This project is a **Python and Pandas analysis of sales and customer data**.
+This project is a Python and Pandas analysis of sales and customer data.
 It reads sales from a CSV file and customer information from an Excel file, merges the data, performs various analyses, and exports results to CSV and Excel.

 ## Features